skypitcher/hats/README.md

 # Hyper-Accelerated Tree Search (HATS)
 This is the repo for the paper entitled
 "Towards Optimally Efficient Tree Search with Deep Temporal Difference Learning".
 The key idea of this paper is to train the network towards the optimal heuristic.
-The associated paper has been submitted to IEEE Trans.
-Commun..
 You can check the [Preprint](https://arxiv.org/abs/2101.02420) online if you are interested.

 ## Requirements
 To run the code you have to fullfill the following dependencies,